mindspore-ai/models/official/cv/maskrcnn/README.md

    ```

    Note:
-   1. AIR_PATH is a model file, exported by export script file on the Ascend910 environment.
+   1. MINDIR_PATH is a model file, exported by export script file on the Ascend910 environment.
    2. ANN_FILE_PATH is a annotation file for inference.

 # Run in docker